 \section{Abstract}

-The aim of this paper is to introduce and investigate the Poincaré series associated with the Weierstra\ss~semigroup of one and two rational points at a (not necessarily irreducible) non-singular projective algebraic curve defined over a finite field, as well as describe their functional equations in the case of affine complete intersection.
+The aim of this paper is to introduce and investigate the Poincar\'e series associated with the Weierstra\ss~semigroup of one and two rational points at a (not necessarily irreducible) non--singular projective algebraic curve defined over a finite field, as well as to describe their functional equations in the case of an affine complete intersection.